Pesto Flatbread Pizzas with Roasted Potatoes and Chickpeas

 Loaded with roasted potatoes and chickpeas, my Pesto Flatbread Pizzas are a delicious and filling meal any night of the week.

 I’ve shared my pesto obsession and Classic Pesto Pasta recipe with you.
 Here’s another of my favorite ways to enjoy this delicious Italian sauce: Pesto Flatbread Pizzas!

 My Pesto Flatbread Pizzas are a meal I always look forward to.
 I actually end up eating flatbread pizzas of some sort for lunch several days out of the week.
 I’ve got countless variations and easy ways to enjoy flatbread pizzas, and I’ll share them all very soon, I promise!
 But these pesto flatbread pizzas are probably my favorite because of, well, the pesto!

-Unique Pizza Toppings
+Unique Toppings for Flatbread Pizzas

 And as the title of this simple recipe states, roasted potatoes and chickpeas are the toppings on these delicious flatbreads.
 (And tomatoes, but putting that in the title would have made this recipe name too ridiculously long…!)

 Do roasted potatoes and chickpeas seem like unique pizza toppings?